 Where: Calder High School, Brier Hey Lane, Mytholmroyd, HX7 5QN

 LEADING FROM THE FRONT - ‘excellence in leadership is not defined by personality type, but by values and behaviour’ 18th October 2018

 The Calder Valley has a great richness of creative and cultural talent.
 How can we demonstrate regional leadership?
 Is it about

 people or place?
 Do small towns and villages have to dance to the metropolitan tunes of Manchester and Leeds or can we do

 things differently enough so that people stand up and take notice?

-9. Cheese On Sticks.
-Convivial Collaboration at the end of the year 11.12.18
+CHEESE ON STICKS - Convivial Collaboration at the end of the year 5th December 2018 (By invitation)

-A roundup of where we are, what we have achieved in the last 12 months, a Pecha Kucha and a celebration!
+A roundup of where we are, what we have achieved in the last 12 months, a Bettakultcha Hour and a celebration!